hosting-io/wp-disable/readme.txt

 * Added the ability to block referrer spam (using Piwik Database)
 * Updated Import/Export settings to now include settings for Image Compression and Cache plugins (if active)
 * General code improvements

-= 1.3.22 =
-Added ability to Import and Export settings between sites Removed Visual Banner Ads from inside plugin
-Fix - Keep Active Tab State after saving
-Please note *** if you use either our cache or image compression plugin, they both need to be updated to take full advantage of these changes***

-= 1.3.21 =
-Further cleanup to Navigation
-Fixed Pagination
-Improvements based on Settings --> Discussion core features
-<strong>**NEW Features:**</strong>
-Better Stats on Dashboard
-Disable loading dashicons on front end if admin bar disabled Disable Author Pages
-One click addon for Cache, CDN paths and Image Optimisation

-= 1.3.20 =
-Added Dashboard to show stats (work in progress) - aim is to get rid of the sidebar ads Moving towards a Modular version to enable a cleaner panel for users.
-Improved function checks for is WooCommerce active Improved Settings layout
-Added better analysis to help us improve.

-= 1.3.12 =
-Fix to Some features not showing on existing installs Updated menu icon tidied up navigation
-Removed Admin bar navigation

-= 1.3.11 =
-Added support for Heartbeat (please remove any other heartbeat plugins) Fixed sidebar navigation
-Added a top navigation for easy access (to support upcoming features) Fixed Remove RSD error
-General code tidy up and removed unused functions

-= 1.3.1 =
-Cleaned up navigation (moved to Optimisation.io in WP menu)

-= 1.3.0 =
-Added default option to Google Analytics to make it more clear when its active Option to Remove password strength meter js on non woo pages Added option to completely disable comments
-Improved folder/file structure
-Added option to disable feed, replaced Disable RSS Added option to remove spam comments
-Option to combine and async Google Fonts and Font awesome fonts for better performance Removed old versions from WP Repo for better WP Compliance